 know if Tai Chi is for you.

-If you have regular or frequent absences from training,
+you'll learn this amazing practice.
+If you have regular or frequent

-it will take you longer to complete this first phase and, ultimately,
+absences from training, it will take you longer to complete

-the entire form.
-Stopping and starting training inevitably involves
+the 1st third and, ultimately, the entire form.
+Stopping and starting

 This is what Yang Cheng